AlibabaCloudDocs/ros/intl.en-US/Resource Types/PrivateLink/ALIYUN::PrivateLink::VpcEndpointService.md

         ]
       }
     },
+    "ServiceDescription": {
+      "Description": "The description of the endpoint service.", "Value": {
+        "Fn::GetAtt": [
+          "VpcEndpointService",
+          "ServiceDescription"
+        ]
+      }
+    },
+    "MaxBandwidth": {
+      "Description": "The maximum bandwidth of the endpoint connection.", "Value": {
+        "Fn::GetAtt": [
+          "VpcEndpointService",
+          "MaxBandwidth"
+        ]
+      }
+    },
     "ServiceDomain": {
       "Description": "The domain name of the endpoint service.", "Value": {
         "Fn::GetAtt": [
           "VpcEndpointService",
           "ServiceDomain"
+        ]
+      }
+    },
+    "MinBandwidth": {
+      "Description": "The minimum bandwidth of the endpoint connection.", "Value": {
+        "Fn::GetAtt": [
+          "VpcEndpointService",
+          "MinBandwidth"
         ]
       }
     },